CKS Warta Soccer Club - founded in 1996

 At first Warta played as Klub Wielkopolski under the supervision of Social Club from Poznan in Chicago in year 1994, and as Wally's Market on a community business vs another community business at Company picnics which later became the roots of the Polish Soccer Groups and which became known as the Polish Soccer League of Chicago.
 The first member to put these teams together was Joseph Teluch.
 In 1995 a year later the same boys called themselves as "Pogon" played at the 41 Sports Club indoor House league for the first time.

-After the indoor season the "Picnics" continued until June 1996 as that's when they decided to become an affiliated Club and the name was elected as Warta, - "Warta" is one of the biggest rivers in Poland running thru the City of Poznan - hometown of Stanley Stawski.
-Mr. Stawski (the largest Distributor of Imported Beer and Liquor from Europe, mostly from Poland) who became the first Honorable President of the Club..
+After the Indoor season the "picnic" continued until June 1996 as that's when they decided to become an affiliated Club and the name was elected as "Warta".
+Warta is one of the biggest rivers in Poland running thru the city of Poznan - hometown of Stanley Stawski (largest Distributor of Imported Beers and Liqour from Europe, mostly Poland) who became the first Honorable President of the Club,

 The first board members of the Warta Club was as follows:

 Marek Jakubas - President, Joseph Teluch - Vice President, Wojciech Nowacki, Zbigniew Kupcewicz, Krzysztof Opiola, Zbigniew Wolas, Jacek Mysliwski, Zbigniew "Biueniu" Sadalski, Krzysztof Kossowski....